microsoft/federal-ai-services/README.md

-# AI API Platform Demonstration
+# Federal AI Services
-Welcome to the AI API Platform Demonstration repository!
+Welcome to the Federal AI Services Demonstration repository!
 This project showcases how to implement NIST-compliant and FedRAMP High AI solutions using Azure AI Services.

 Overview
 This repository serves as a demonstration platform for building secure and compliant AI applications.
 It provides examples and best practices for implementing AI solutions that adhere to NIST standards and FedRAMP High requirements.